BWeng20/ruFSM/README.md

 ## To-Dos:

-+ Fix all W3C Tests (and add all missing implementations for it)
 + Implement BasicHttpEvent I/O Processor _(ongoing, see [basic_http_event_io_processor.rs](src/basic_http_event_io_processor.rs))_.
 + Design a concept for dynamic binding of business-logic to the FSM (to do real things).